Delhi violence: Activist Umar Khalid says several incidents attributed to him are not acts of terror

 Khalid was arrested on September 14, 2020, after clashes broke out between the supporters of the Citizenship Amendment Act, or CAA, and those opposing the law in North East Delhi between February 23 and February 26 of that year.
 The violence claimed 53 lives and hundreds were injured.
 The majority of those killed were Muslims.

-Khalid has been accused of making provocative speeches at two sites of anti-CAA protests and hatching a conspiracy to incite the riots.
+Khalid has been accused of making provocative speeches at two sites of protests against the CAA and hatching a conspiracy to incite the riots.
 He has been booked under the Unlawful Activities (Prevention) Act, the sedition law and several other provisions of the Indian Penal Code.

 On March 24, Khalid was denied bail in the UAPA case by Additional Sessions Judge Amitabh Rawat.
 The allegations against Khalid in the chargesheet appear to be prima facie true, Rawat had said.